Leigh Delamere

 Leigh Delamere is a small village in the civil parish of Grittleton in the English county of Wiltshire, about 4 mi northwest of the town of Chippenham.
 The M4 motorway passes some 250 metres to the south, and the motorway's Leigh Delamere services lie to the east of the village.

-The civil parish of Leigh Delamere (which included the hamlet of Sevington, about one mile southwest of the village) was absorbed by Grittleton parish in 1934.
+The civil parish of Leigh Delamere (which included the hamlet of Sevington, about one mile southwest of the village) was absorbed by Grittleton parish on 1 April 1934.
+In 1931 the parish had a population of 96.

 Buildings

 The village comprises a church, a former farm, eight almshouses and eight houses.

 The rebuilding of the church (1846) and the construction of the Tudor-style row of almshouses (1848) were at the expense of Joseph Neeld, who bought the Grittleton estate in 1828 after inheriting a large sum.
 In both cases the architect was James Thomson, who also worked on the rectory (1846, also in Tudor style) and Grittleton House (from 1832).

 Manor Farmhouse is from the 17th century, with alterations for Neeld in 1842.
 A separate large barn is from the 18th or early 19th century.